Kadima

 Kadima (קדימה) was a centrist and liberal political party in Israel.
-It was established on 24 November 2005 by moderates from Likud largely following the implementation of Ariel Sharon's unilateral disengagement plan in August 2005, and was soon joined by like-minded Labor politicians.
+It was established on 24 November 2005 by moderates from Likud largely following the implementation of Ariel Sharon's unilateral disengagement plan from the Gaza Strip in August 2005, and was soon joined by like-minded Labor politicians.

 With Ehud Olmert as party chairman following Sharon's stroke, it became the largest party in the Knesset after the 2006 elections, winning 29 of the 120 seats, and led a coalition government.

 Kadima also won the most seats in the 2009 elections under Tzipi Livni's leadership.
 It was originally in opposition to the Likud-led coalition government under Benjamin Netanyahu.
 Kadima was briefly a member of the coalition with Netanyahu, joining the government in May 2012 after striking a deal with Netanyahu; however, Kadima returned to the opposition two months later, leaving the government over a dispute over the Tal Law.

 Livni was defeated by the more conservative Shaul Mofaz in the March 2012 leadership election.
 The party's progressive wing, under Livni's leadership, broke away at the end of 2012 to form the new centre-left Hatnua party.
 In the 2013 elections, Kadima became the smallest party in the Knesset, winning only two seats and barely passing the electoral threshold.
 The party ceased its political activities in March 2015 when it chose to not contest the 2015 elections.